biocore/microprot/README.md

 [![Build Status](https://travis-ci.org/biocore/microprot.svg?branch=master)](https://travis-ci.org/biocore/microprot)

 # microprot
-microProt is coded in Python 3.x
+microprot is coded in Python 3.x

 ## Introduction
-microProt clusters and annotates microbial metagenome sequences for the ultimate goal of predicting the 3-dimensional structure and function of these proteins.
+microprot clusters and annotates microbial metagenome sequences for the ultimate goal of predicting the 3-dimensional structure and function of these proteins.

 ## Install